TeaPoweredCode/ChronoGGDesktop/README.md

 ---

-It should be noted I am not affiliation [Chrono.gg](https://chrono.gg/) and this a personal project that is not endorsed by [Chrono.gg](https://chrono.gg/)
+It should be noted I am not with affiliation [Chrono.gg](https://chrono.gg/) and this a personal project that is not endorsed by [Chrono.gg](https://chrono.gg/)

 ---